 This is not inconceivable because an office 365 subscription is accessible to anyone with a credit card, creating its security features very accessible to cybercriminals.
-This, in theory, allows criminal groups to design phishing campaigns which will evade Microsoft’s native defenses.
+This, in theory, allows criminal groups to design phishing campaigns that will evade Microsoft’s native defenses.
 In fact, in another report, researchers found 25th of phishing emails bypass office 365 security.

 3.)
 Compromised credentials

 In January 2019, security researcher Troy Hunt discovered “Collection 1,” a trove of 773 million email addresses and 21 million passwords available for sale on Hacker Forum.
-These compromised user IDs and password combos are used to perform attacks from the inside. a typical attack includes account takeover that involves threat actors compromising worker corporate credentials by either launching a credential phishing campaign against an organization or buying credentials on the Darkweb because of third-party information leaks.
+These compromised user IDs and password combos are used to perform attacks from the inside. a typical attack includes an account takeover that involves threat actors compromising worker corporate credentials by either launching a credential phishing campaign against an organization or buying credentials on the Darkweb because of third-party information leaks.
 The threat actor will then use the taken credentials to gain further access or increase privileges.
 Compromised credentials might stay undiscovered for months or years.

 4.)
-Impersonation, CEO fraud and Business Email Compromise (BEC)
+Impersonation, CEO fraud, and Business Email Compromise (BEC)

 According to the FBI, Business Email Compromise, or BEC, is a scam targeting businesses operating with foreign suppliers and/or businesses frequently performing wire transfer payments.
 These subtle scams are administered by fraudsters compromising email accounts through social engineering or computer intrusion techniques to conduct the unauthorized transfer of funds.
-These sorts of attacks are hard to prevent because they do not contain malicious links or attachments, however a message to the victim seemingly from a trustworthy sender requesting a transfer of funds.
+These sorts of attacks are hard to prevent because they do not contain malicious links or attachments, however, a message to the victim is seemingly from a trustworthy sender requesting a transfer of funds.

 The FBI internet complaint Center (IC3) reported last summer that from October 2013 to May 2018, total losses worldwide for known BEC scams hit $12.5 billion.